binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 I> Clone a website that we know our victim visits and has to log-in at.
 I> Host the clone from our attack machine, although this could be hosted anywhere and would be more effective in not getting caught, hosting on the likes of one of the free VPSs on the internet.
 I> Using the Credential Harvester from SET in Kali Linux.
 This uses the `HTML` `referer` header, in which it intercepts the request that comes from the victims IP address and harvests the posted credential fields.
 We demonstrate a similar attack on a XSS vulnerable website that we have hooked with BeEF, where we use BeEFs "Pretty Theft" module to harvest the victims credentials when they log in to the website in the [Cross-Site Scripting (XSS)](#web-applications-identify-risks-cross-site-scripting) section in chapter 12 Web Applications.
-I> Social engineer our victim to our cloned website.
+I> SE our victim to our cloned website.
 I> Once victim enters their credentials and submits, SET harvests the credentials.
 I> They are redirected to the original website to make it look less conspicuous, kind of like a failed log-in.
 I> Making the URL look more legitimate is covered in the [ARP](#network-identify-risks-spoofing-arp) and [DNS](#network-identify-risks-spoofing-dns) spoofing section in the Network chapter.